- Tour the famous pyramids and the Sphinx in Giza

 Day 6: Continue on the Water to Kom Ombo & Aswan

 Today, the cruise continues down the river to Kom Ombo.
 The Temple of Sobek and Haroeris at Kom Ombo was dedicated to the crocodile god (Sobek) and falcon god (Haroeris).
 Many of the walls of its courts, halls, sanctuaries, and rooms are still intact, along with wall carvings and statues.
 In the afternoon, the cruise continues to Aswan, where you'll spend the night.

-Day 7: Travel to the Remarkable Abu Simbel Temples
+Day 7: Travel to the Abu Simbel Temples

 Later, return to Aswan and check into a hotel.
-If you have enough energy for another activity, consider Finally, a trip to the Botanical Garden on Kitchener’s Island.
-Located on an island in the Aswan archipelago, it's a picturesque place to finish the day's itinerary.
+If you have enough energy for another activity, consider a trip to the Botanical Garden.
+Located on Kitchener's Island in the Aswan archipelago, it's a picturesque place to finish the day.

 Day 8: Fly Back to Cairo & Relax

 It's your last full day in Egypt.
 Learn about Islamic Cairo today at the Citadel of Saladin See, an important example of military architecture from the Middle Ages, and the Mosque-Madrassa of Sultan Hassan, a monumental mosque that was built during the Mamluk period of the 1300s.
-Finally, hunt for treasures in Khan El Khalili Bazaar, a souk in the historic center of Islamic Cairo, where you can shop for lamps, rugs, jewelry, and more.
-Enjoy one last night out on the town before the trip comes to a close.
+Finally, hunt for treasures in Khan el-Khalili Bazaar, a souk in the historic center of Islamic Cairo, where you can shop for lamps, rugs, jewelry, and more.

 Today the adventure ends.
 Head to Cairo's airport to catch your flight out.
 Safe travels!

 Looking for more inspiration for your trip to Egypt?
 Check out these other 10-day Egypt itineraries, with Nile River cruises, cultural trips, and best-of tours to hit the highlights.